 The next day, after checking out of our hotel, we drove to a popular bakery cafe in Obihiro: Mugioto (one of the shops under the bakery chain Masuya Pan).

 After we had our breakfast, we left Obihiro and drove to Tomamu.
 If you are in Obihiro for the first time, I recommed visiting Rokkatei‘s main store.
+Rokkatei is a big name in Hokkaido for their famous confectionery.
 I was not a fan of Rokkatei and wanted to spend more time in Tomamu so we skipped it.
-Here are photos of Rokkatei’s main store from previous visits:

 As we left Obihiro, we were greeted by beautiful snowy mountains and MF got super excited and kept asking, “Are we reaching?
 Are we reaching?”

-We reached Tomamu at around 11am and our room was not ready yet (check-in time was 3pm).
-We saw a reindeer roaming outside the lobby and went to check it out.
+Due to the peachy weather, we arrived at Tomamu way ahead of time at 11am.
+Our room was not ready for check-in yet since check-in time was at 3pm.
+While bumming around the lobby, We saw a reindeer roaming outside the lobby and went to check it out.